SimoneDutto/EDSR/README.md

 **Additions for our project**
-  * We add losses to evaluate PSNR on DIV2K and SVNH [losses](src/loss)
+  * We add [losses](src/loss) to evaluate PSNR on DIV2K and SVNH
-  * Jupyter notebook to run the new code [notebook](EDSR_notebook.ipynb).
+  * Jupyter [notebook](EDSR_notebook.ipynb) to run the new code
-  * To see more details there is the pdf of the paper we wrote about it .
+  * To see more details there is the pdf of the paper we wrote about it
-  * Additions by Davide Fiorino and Simone Dutto from Politecnico di Torino.
+  * Additions by Davide Fiorino and Simone Dutto from Politecnico di Torino

 # EDSR-PyTorch